rac021/Jax-Y/demo_sourceForge/README.md

        13 ) Check logs in KeyCloack server for the user admin

- VI ) Generate Shell-script for automation
+ VIII ) Generate Shell-script for automation

         1 ) Generate script